The Hamptons: Current profile

 The villages and the hamlets are distinguished by how their significant population increases during the summers, although the Hamptons have increasingly become year-round destinations for New Yorkers seeking a refuge on weekends.

-Residential real estate prices in the Hamptons rank among the highest in the U.S., and, as of 2015, the real estate market was very strong with prices rising for both home buyers and sellers, as well as for rentals.
-Historically, real estate south of Route 27 ("south of the highway"), the main transportation artery in the Hamptons, was more highly valued.
-Land south of Route 27 is closer to the ocean, and the road served as a marker for social standing and land valuation.

-The most expensive neighborhoods lie south of the highway, and most of all in the so-called Estate Areas of Southampton Village, Water Mill, Bridgehampton, Sagaponack and East Hampton Village.
-Notable streets include Ox Pasture Road, Halsey Neck Lane, Coopers Neck Lane and First Neck Lane in Southampton Village and Lee Avenue and West End Road in East Hampton Village.
-Oceanfront property commands a high premium over other real estate.
-The oceanfront streets in Southampton Village (Gin Lane and Meadow Lane) and East Hampton Village (Lily Pond Lane, Further Lane and West End Road) rank among the most expensive roads in the country.
-Meadow Lane in Southampton Village is sometimes referred to as "Billionaire's Lane".

-Sagaponack, Water Mill, and Bridgehampton were cited by Business Week magazine as being the first, sixth, and eighth most expensive ZIP codes in the nation, respectively.
-In 2015, according to Business Insider, the 11962 ZIP code encompassing Sagaponack, within Southampton, was listed as the most expensive in the U.S., by real estate-listings site Property Shark, with a median home sale price of $5,125,000.
-In 2016, according to Business Insider, the 11962 ZIP code encompassing Sagaponack, within Southampton, was listed as the most expensive in the U.S., with a median home sale price of $8.5 million.

 Amenities in the area include the Southampton Arts Center, the Southampton Cultural Center, the Pollock-Krasner House and Study Center in Springs; the Parrish Art Museum and the Watermill Center in Water Mill; the Guild Hall, a museum and theater, in East Hampton.
 In the sporting world, the region's golf courses are very highly regarded.
 The private golf clubs in Southampton are among the most exclusive and expensive in the nation.
-Those courses include the National Golf Links of America, the Shinnecock Hills Golf Club, and the Sebonack Golf Club.
-These golf clubs are currently ranked 8th, 4th and 41st within the United States by Golf Digest.
-There is also the Maidstone Club in East Hampton, ranked 72nd by Golf Digest.
+Those courses include the Shinnecock Hills Golf Club, National Golf Links of America, and the Sebonack Golf Club.
+In 2023, these golf clubs were ranked 4th, 7th, and 43rd within the United States by Golf Digest.
+There is also the Maidstone Club in East Hampton, ranked 52nd by Golf Digest that same year.

 Other private clubs include The Bathing Corporation of Southampton, the Southampton Bath and Tennis Club, and the Meadow Club in Southampton Village.